25prabhu10/notes/docs/Languages/JavaScript/Angular.js/Angular.js.md

 ## Modules

-A module is a container for different parts of the application i.e. controllers, services, directives, filters, etc
+A module is a container for different parts of the application i.e. controllers, services, directives, filters, etc...

 - It can be thought of as the `Main()` method in other types of applications